|Game:||TXS Hold’em Poker||Paylines:||n/a|

 Texas Hold’em has for some time been the most dominant poker variant on the planet; it’s played online and offline with an equal passion and there are also a range of games available for those who would just like to play against the dealer.

-Net Entertainment‘s TXS Hold’em at Casino Euro is one such game and essentially you will be playing ‘heads-up’ hands against the house; this means it’s just you against a computer opponent without the usual distractions of a multiplayer game.
+Net Entertainment‘s TXS Hold’em is one such game and essentially you will be playing ‘heads-up’ hands against the house; this means it’s just you against a computer opponent without the usual distractions of a multiplayer game.

 How It Works